Home

 Some of my current research topics are:

-• Power infrastructure in hurricanes (please click on any of the hurricane logos below to see pictures from my site-surveys).
+• Power infrastructure in natural disasters (click on any of the disaster logos above to see pictures from my damage assessments) and use of microgrids for improved power supply availability in such events.
 NSF CAREER award #0845828.

-• Interactions between microgrids and the power grid with focus on "smart-grid' applications.
-Please check the Pecan St. Project page for information about Austin's participation in the development of the future power grid.
+• Interactions between micro-grids and the power grid with focus on "smart-grid' applications.

 • Multiple-input dc-dc converters.